Piyush4424/TEXT-TO-SPEECH/README.md

-This is a source code for converting text to speech using python .
+Source code for converting text to speech using python .